juliankrispel/bishbosh/readme.md

 __Disclaimer__ - (This is at Proposal-Stage) - At the moment this is nothing other than an opionated braindump.
 If you read something here which aligns with you or otherwise, please make a pr or an issue.

-### By all means, tell me your opinion, whether it'd be a rant, encouragement, or an idea for improvement - I welcome feedback and am proactively reaching out for it!
+### By all means, tell me your opinion, whether it'd be a rant, encouragement, or an idea for improvement - I welcome feedback and am reaching out to you for it!

 ## Problem - Writing cli's is hard